 Big-picture thinkers with IT interests are born IT managers.
-With the master’s in IT management online from Southern New Hampshire University, you can hone a highly regarded, enterprise-level technology management expertise.
+With the Master of Science in Information Technology with a concentration in Information Technology Management online from Southern New Hampshire University, you can hone a highly regarded, enterprise-level technology management expertise.
 You'll focus on managing varying aspects of information technology, including the relationships between structure and process in project management and the management of IT functions for a variety of organizations.
 You'll also explore enterprise resource planning, as well as the implications of cyber law and ethics.

 The MS in Information Technology with IT management concentration will equip you with the advanced knowledge and skills to reach your potential in the IT field.
 You’ll learn how to facilitate best practices for managing IT functions and interrelationships within an organization.
 You'll know how to justify recommendations for enterprise resource planning technology solutions that manage the flow of information and integration.
 You'll have the skills to analyze ethical and legal issues related to varying technology scenarios and propose future corrective actions.

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
 The benefits of earning your MS in IT at SNHU include:

 Acceptance decisions are made on a rolling basis throughout the year for our 5 graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.

 The U.S. Bureau of Labor Statistics estimates a 12% increase in the employment of computer and information systems managers through 2026.* The expertise you can gain in the master's in IT management online can help prepare you for a variety of IT leadership roles including IT director, chief technical officer or chief information officer.